kescobo/physalia-workshop/_pages/labs/lab_08_shortbred.md

          1
 ```

-The above command will create a set of markers (`mymarkers.faa`).
-An
+The above command will create a set of markers for TonB proteins
-example of the output is below:
+(`mymarkers.faa`).
+An example of the output is below:

 ```
-$ head -20 mymarkers.faa
->tonB_AIE04533_TM_#01
-MRLPAFYRWLLLVVGISISGISLAQDAGWPRQIQDSRGVHTLDHKPA
->tonB_AIE04533_TM_#02
-DVAKARHVARLYIGEPNAETVAAQMPDLILISATGGDSALALYDQLSAIAPTLVINYDDK
-SWQSLLTQLGEITGQEKQAAARIAEFETQLTTVKQRIALPPQPVSALVYTPAAHSANLWT
-PESAQGKLLT
->tonB_AIE04533_TM_#03
-TLLLNRLAALF
->tonB_CDO13422_TM_#01
-MNFFSFCRRGALTGMLLLLGITSA
 2018-04-04|12:31:35 sandbox kev$ head -20 mymarkers.faa
 >tonB_AIE04533_TM_#01
 MRLPAFYRWLLLVVGISISGISLAQDAGWPRQIQDSRGVHTLDHKPA